-In making its key compensation decisions for the named executive officers for fiscal 2012, the Compensation Committee specifically benchmarked each named executive officer's total compensation to the compensation of individuals in comparative positions at companies in the peer group based on information that management obtained from public filings supplemented by data Radford provided from surveys.
+In making its compensation decisions for our named executive officers for fiscal 2013, the Compensation Committee benchmarked each named executive officer's total compensation to the compensation of individuals in comparative positions at companies in the peer group based on information that management obtained from public filings supplemented by data Radford provided from surveys.
 In general, the Compensation Committee initially established base salaries at or below the 50th percentile of the peer group and both performance-based cash bonus awards and long-term time- and performance-based equity awards generally above the 50th percentile of the peer group.
 The Compensation Committee provided a considerably greater proportion of our named executive officers' total compensation in the form of variable, "at risk" pay than that provided by our peers, and gave our named executive officers an opportunity to earn more than their counterparts through strong performance.
-In establishing incentive opportunities, the Compensation Committee focused on corporate performance so that if our corporate performance was achieved at target levels, the Compensation Committee expected that our named executive officers' total pay would be above the 50th percentile up to the 75th percentile.
-The Compensation Committee viewed benchmarking as just the beginning, and not the end, of its discussion regarding our named executive officers' pay opportunities for fiscal 2012, and looked to individual performance, the named executive officer's experience in the executive role, and the executive's scope of responsibility being narrower or broader than that of comparable positions at our peer group companies to establish final pay opportunities either above or below the initial benchmarks.
-The Compensation Committee considered the performance of the named executive officers in approving their compensation in 2012, in particular:
+In establishing incentive opportunities, the Compensation Committee focused on corporate performance so that if our corporate performance was achieved at target levels, the Compensation Committee expected that our named executive officers' total pay would be above the 50th percentile of the peer group up to the 75th percentile of the peer group.
+The Compensation Committee viewed benchmarking as just the beginning, and not the end, of its discussion regarding our named executive officers' pay opportunities for fiscal 2013, and looked to individual performance, the named executive officers' experience in the executive role, and the executive's scope of responsibility being narrower or broader than that of comparable positions at our peer group companies to establish final pay opportunities either above or below the initial benchmarks.
+The Compensation Committee considered the individual performance of the named executive officers in approving their compensation in fiscal 2013, in particular: